sonole/Vehicle-Telemetry-and-Diagnosis-Device/README.md

 <h3>Wiring</h3>
 <img src="https://apaliampelos.me/assets/images/github/rdt0001_circuit.png" alt="Wiring diagram"/>
 <p>
-Wire components as the diagram above
+Wire components as the diagram above.<br>
+Edit IP and Port info at line 125 of the code (remember to also inlcude libraries).<br>
+Upload code to device and then connect obd II at vehicle.<br>
 </p>
 </div>